 During his recovery, a nurse asked him to speak to a burn patient, who had just seen his body for the first time and had become withdrawn.
-After a brief visit, the patient opened the curtain, letting light in his room and his heart.
-J.R. then understood the impact he had on this patient and decided to use his experience to help others.
-He continued to visit patients sharing his story and listening to theirs.
+After a brief visit,J.R. realized he had a positive impact on this patient and decided to use his own experiences to help others.
+He continued to visit patients every day sharing his story and listening to theirs.
 He learned that inspiration is often a two-way street.

 Martinez has since become a highly sought-after motivational speaker.
 He travels the world spreading his message of resilience and optimism.
 He devotes himself to showing others the true value of making the most of every situation.

 He has spoken to troops at various bases around the world, as well as to such groups as the Clinton Global Initiative, the Red Cross, and dozens of universities, non-profits, and Fortune 500 companies.
 His story is unique, but his message is universal: your path in life is decided by your own ability to adapt and overcome.

 However, many also know J.R. as “Brot Monroe,” a combat veteran who was injured in Iraq and returned home to face the new challenges of reintegrating to civilian life, on the Emmy Award winning daytime drama All My Children.